Createdd/Writing/articles/Reflect2017.md

 ## Keep studying law at a public university

-As it is with the coding, it is also important to stay on some sort of official learning path.
-Like university in my case.
+Since learning is literally the most important thing in life I like to "officially" commit myself to learning in a public learning institution.
+In my case, this is university.
 Especially when your studies are about different things than programming.
 It provides a perspective and allows you to see things from a different view.

 This goes very well for law.
 As I see it, law is the science of organizing societies.